-This aim of this document is to support forces to develop their understanding of capacity, capability, competence across vulnerability and Public Protection.
+This aim of this document is to support forces to develop their understanding of capacity, capability, competence across Pillars.
 This document takes its learning from the work of Operation Soteria, Violence Against Women and Girls and other areas of vulnerability and seeks to draw together positive indicators that should be seen.
 The combination of the pillars helps towards forces taking a Suspect Focus - Victim Centred - Context led approach.